How to Connect to Acromag Ethernet I/O Devices – 8500815

-If your PC is already connected to a network, it is preferable to have a second Network Interface Card (NIC) installed.
-If you connect to your own network via a wireless connection, then you probably have an unused NIC connection on your PC that you can use to connect to the Acromag product.
-Either scenario will allow you to maintain uninterrupted connection with your own network, while creating a separate private network for communicating directly with your Acromag Ethernet product.
-If you only have one NIC installed and no wireless adapter, then you will temporarily lose connection with your own network when you change the IP address of your adapter to an address within the default address domain of the Acromag device.
+If your PC is already connected to a network, it’s preferable to install a second Network Interface Card (NIC).
+If you connect to your own network via a wireless connection, then you probably have an unused NIC connection on your PC.
+You can use that to connect to the Acromag product.
+Either scenario will allow you to maintain uninterrupted connection with your own network; while creating a separate private network for communicating directly with your Acromag Ethernet product.
+If you only have one NIC installed and no wireless adapter; then you’ll temporarily lose connection with your own network when changing the IP address of your adapter, to an address within the default address domain of the Acromag device.

 Why can’t you initially connect the Acromag product directly to your own network?

-Every Ethernet network device (including the NIC installed in your PC) must have its own unique IP address in order to differentiate itself from the other devices on the network.
-The IP address not only identifies the device on the network, but it also determines which other devices may communicate with it.
-Acromag Ethernet devices have a default IP address setting that defines an address domain that is likely outside of your own.
+Every Ethernet network device (including the NIC installed in your PC) must have its own unique IP address.
+This is to differentiate itself from the other devices on the network.
+The IP address not only identifies the device on the network; it also determines which other devices may communicate with it.
+Acromag Ethernet devices have a default IP address setting; defining an address domain that is likely outside of your own.
 This will prevent you from simply connecting our device to your network to begin communicating with it.
-However, once you establish initial communication, you can change the units IP address setting to a value compatible with your own network.
+However, once you establish initial communication, you can change the units IP address setting to a value compatible with your network.

-Acromag devices use a default IP address of 184.108.40.206 and a subnet mask of 255.255.255.0.
+Acromag devices use a default IP address of 188.8.131.52 and a subnet mask of 255.255.255.0.
 This setting is also used for Acromag devices sent to their default communication mode.
-These settings define a Class C sub network address for the device, and only IP addresses with a prefix of “128.1.1” and a suffix from 1 to 254, except 100, can communicate with it.
-Once you establish initial communication with an Acromag device, you can easily change its IP address setting to something compatible with your own network.
+These settings define a Class C sub network address for the device; and only IP addresses with a prefix of “128.1.1” and a suffix from 1 to 254, except 100, can communicate with it.
+After establishing initial communication with an Acromag device, it’s easy to change its IP address setting to something compatible with your network.